 The EV industry is booming, driven by recycling innovations like Altilium's plant and global adoption, despite challenges from trade tensions.
 Faster charging and sustainable practices are key to future success.

-While the UK focuses on recycling, other countries are rapidly integrating EVs into their public and government fleets.
-South Africa's Western Cape is leading the charge, with Golden Arrow Bus Service (GABS) deploying 120 electric buses, and Government Motor Transport (GMT) electrifying 2.5% of its fleet.
-This initiative reduces emissions and boosts local economies.
-Meanwhile, India's EV market is booming, with Uttar Pradesh leading in sales, primarily due to electric three-wheelers.
+While the UK is focusing on recycling, other places are jumping headfirst into electric.
+South Africa's Western Cape is making waves with Golden Arrow Bus Service (GABS) adding 120 electric buses to their fleet.
+Government Motor Transport (GMT) is electrifying 2.5% of *its* fleet – a small but significant step.
+This isn't just about cleaner air; it’s boosting local economies too.
+Meanwhile, India’s EV market is exploding, with Uttar Pradesh leading the charge thanks to a surge in electric three-wheelers.
+It’s a wild ride to watch!

 FAQ